Last Updated on September 6, 2023

 When I first began designing my home, I didn’t think furniture was needed, but ideally, yes, you’ll want a piece of furniture under a wall-mounted television to ground it no matter the size of your TV.
 As you can see in the Reddit example below, the homeowner tried to use the wood paneling to ground the television, which just does not work.

 Personally, I’m not a fan of bulky entertainment centers.
 Instead, I’d opt for a vintage credenza or sideboard (readily available at an estate sale near you).
 Mine (pictured above in the blue DeNimes living room) is hung over a vintage Henrendon burl wood credenza.
-To ensure the electronics don’t overheat, we cut a hole in the backside.
+To ensure the electronics don’t overheat, we cut a hole in the backside for ventilation.

 It should be noted that the TV hung in my living room is a smidge too high, but that is what can happen when you’re at work and leave it up to the audio installers.
 They hung my speakers for optimal theater sound versus the optimal TV height.
-Needless to say, I was not thrilled when I arrived home from work that day, and my screen height was way too high.
+Needless to say, I was not thrilled when I arrived home from work that day, and my screen height was too high.
+It happens to the best of us.
+Just try not to hang your TV inches from the ceiling and you’ll be just fine.

-Discover More Eclectic Home Decor Ideas And DIY Interior Design Tips
+Discover More Eclectic Home Decor Ideas And Interior Design Tips

 Ever second guess yourself on what rug size to buy for a living room?
-Here lie the answers you desire.
+Here lies the answers you desire.

-If you’re struggling with your living room layout, check out the five options and start rearranging!
+If you’re struggling with your living room furniture layout, check out the five options and start rearranging!

 I recently gave my 80s brick fireplace a makeover, and now that we’ve finished the renovation, I’ve whipped up a few mantel decor ideas you can try.